Thank you so much to the Idaho Potato Commission for sponsoring this post! As always, all opinions and endorsements are my own.

 Recipe for Nepalese Potato Salad below!

-- 1/2 cup freshly shelled green peas or frozen peas no need to thaw
+- 1/2 cup green peas fresh or frozen, no need to thaw if using frozen

 - 1/2 cup finely chopped red onion